catalpa352/pdf-type/README.md

 - **04-Table**:
   - PDF only include Table
 - **04-Report**:
-  - Reports from Shenzhen government
+  - Reports from formal document